thoughtbot/maintaining-open-source-projects/book/02-community.md

 users to move their messages where they belong, for example to Q&A websites or mailing lists.

-It is not always better to move discussions out of the issue tracker.
+It is not always better to move discussions out of the issue tracker though.
 StackOverflow won’t be helpful when you have a small audience.
 In that case, the issue tracker is the right place to ask.
-It may be good to grow onto other platforms when members of your community organically start responding to issues.
+A good sign that the project is ready to grow onto other platforms is when members of your community organically start responding to issues.
 There’s a better chance that questions in other channels will get responses as well.

-By always interacting politely interaction remains smooth, and you increase the chance they follow your suggestions.
+By always interacting politely communication flows smoothly, and you increase the chance they follow your suggestions.
 Otherwise, users might feel you didn’t solve a problem you could have solved, and may insist you act.
 Arguing where a question belongs is not productive, and being friendly helps avoid it.